SigmaHQ/sigma-specification/Sigma_1_0_0.md

 ## Data

 The rule files are written in [yaml format](https://yaml.org/spec/1.2.2/)
-To keep the rules interoperable use:
+To keep the rules interoperable use the following:

 - UTF-8
 - LF for the line break (the Windows native editor uses CR-LF)